HenroRitchie/docker-node-red-nginx/README.md

         return 302 /;
     }
 ```
-The login page is provided by Node-Red instance 0.
-Node-Red instance 0 also provides the login screen for the admin interface.
-In the code snippet below Node-Red 0 configuration has been changed slightly for the admin interface to be available on the '/admin/' URI and the static login page to be on '/'.
-This will be change back to the standard setup because the the reverse proxy can do all the routing and changing the standard Node-Red config adds additional work.
+The login page is provided by Node-RED instance 0.
+Node-RED instance 0 also provides the login screen for the admin interface.
+In the code snippet below Node-RED 0 configuration has been changed slightly for the admin interface to be available on the '/admin/' URI and the static login page to be on '/'.
+This will be change back to the standard setup because the the reverse proxy can do all the routing and changing the standard Node-RED config adds additional work.
 ```
     #NR instance for login page
     location / {